ipoom-jeong/resume_ipoom/content/publication/cxl≠numa-device-specificcharacteristics-and-effective-use-of-true-cxl-memory/index.md

   - Jung Ho Ahn
   - Tianyin Xu
   - Nam Sung Kim
-publication: IEEE/ACM International Symposium on Microarchitecture (MICRO, accepted)
+publication: IEEE/ACM International Symposium on Microarchitecture (MICRO)
 abstract: >-
   The ever-growing demands for memory with larger capacity and higher bandwidth have driven recent innovations on memory expansion and disaggregation